Good health habits can allow you to avoid illness and improve your quality of life. The following steps will help you feel better and live better.

 DEALING WITH STRESS

 Stress is normal.
 It can be a great motivator and help in some cases.
-But too much stress can cause health problems such as trouble sleeping, stomach upset, and anxiety and mood changes.
+But too much stress can cause health problems such as trouble sleeping, stomach upset, anxiety, and mood changes.

 Obesity can be caused by eating too much and eating unhealthy foods.
 Lack of exercise also plays a part.
 Family history may be a risk for some people as well.

-A balanced diet is important to good health.
+Having a balanced diet is important to being in good health.

 Good dental care can help you keep your teeth and gums healthy for a lifetime.
-It is important for children to start young with good dental habits.
-Proper hygiene should include:
+It is important for children to begin good dental habits when they are young.
+For proper dental hygiene: